PLANNING

 Ruthven Street, Macleod

-We're removing the Ruthven Street, Macleod level crossing by building a rail bridge over the road.
+We're removing the dangerous and congested level crossing at Ruthven Street, Macleod by building a rail bridge over the road.

 We're also building a new walking and cycling path along Ellesmere Parade from Ruthven Street to Davies Street.
-This section of the path is the missing link between existing paths on McNamara Street and Ellesmere Parade.
+This new connection will give locals access to over 2kms of walking and cycling paths between Macleod and Rosanna.

-To safely build the rail bridge over Ruthven Street and for a construction support area we’ll occupy Macleod Park oval.
-We’re also investing in the Macleod community and we're upgrading Macleod Park oval and Macleod College oval.
+As part of the project, we're investing in the Macleod community and upgrading Macleod Park oval and Macleod College oval.

 Planned timeline

-Construction will begin later this year with the boom gates gone for good and trains running on the new rail bridge in 2027.
+Construction will start later this year with the boom gates gone for good and trains running on the new rail bridge next year.

 Sign up for email updates to stay up to date with the latest news on this project.